vhalli/6.824-cljlabs-2020/README.md

 # Intro
-This test in this repo have been forked from https://github.com/siclait/6.824-cljlabs-2020 Solutions to the problems have been added by me.
+The tests in this repo have been forked from https://github.com/siclait/6.824-cljlabs-2020 Solutions to the problems have been added by me.

 # 6.824-cljlabs-2020